PaulienVa/coroutines-workshop/exercises/Ex2.md

 Now run the main function in the [Exercise2Runner.kt](../src/main/kotlin/nl/openvalue/paulienvanalst/kotlin/coroutines/workshop/runners/Exercise2Runner.kt).

 Have a look at the logging and see how ingredients are being gathered and directly put in the bowl.

+What happened here: the `emit()` function emits values, that are directly collected in the following function.

 ## Cancelling